unChaz/sci-fi-5e/docs/setting/cryo_emergent_handbook.md

 ```
 ```

-### Stack
+### EGO

-Each human is given a "stack" that is installed at the base of the neck connected to your spinal cord.
-The Stack contains a complete record of your conscious mind.
+Each human is given a "EGO" that is installed at the base of the neck connected to your spinal cord.
+The EGO contains a complete record of your conscious mind.
 In the event of your death you can obtain a new body.
-Additionally, traveling across the solar system has never been faster with the ability to stream your stack backup to a different body.
+Additionally, traveling across the solar system has never been faster with the ability to stream your EGO backup to a different body.
 If you have the funds, you can even have a cloned body ready for you on the other side.

-If your stack is destroyed however, there is no bringing you back.
+If your EGO is destroyed however, there is no bringing you back.
 That is called "true death".
 The punishment for murder has been lessened with the exception of those who have religious encoding specifying they do not wish to be spun back up.

-Having two copies or more of the same stack is illegal, and punishable by the true death of all copies.
+Having two copies or more of the same EGO is illegal, and punishable by the true death of all copies.

-It is also possible to enter into a totally virtual environment via the stack.
+It is also possible to enter into a totally virtual environment via the EGO.
 Using this method we can spin up a virtual instance of a person in VR to question them about thier death, or keep prisoners inside a virtual environment indefinitely.

-## Sleeve
+## Skin

-A "sleeve" is what the transhuman body is now referred to.
-Upon death, if your stack is recovered, you can purchase a new sleeve, or be provided one in the case of wrongful death, or if you are properly insured.
+A "Skin" is what the transhuman body is now referred to.
+Upon death, if your EGO is recovered, you can purchase a new Skin, or be provided one in the case of wrongful death, or if you are properly insured.

 ### Quality Control
-All sleeves must be appraised by the **Board of Quality Control** to ensure buyer protection.
-Sleeves are appraised with the following ability scores.
+All Skins must be appraised by the **Board of Quality Control** to ensure buyer protection.
+Skins are appraised with the following ability scores.

 | Ability Score | Description |